mrline/CHIMERA/README.md

 Make it "brown dwarf" friendly.
 However, easily done, just get rid of "Fstar" in Fp/Fstar.
 Probably best to make a new "fx" function (in fm.py).

-# Code History (from 2012...)
+# Code History (from 2012...) tl;dr
-The Original version (Line et al. 2012) used the Reference Forward Model (http://eodg.atm.ox.ac.uk/RFM/#cant) for thermal emission combined with the "optimal estimation" approach (Rodgers 2000; Lee et al. 2012) (written in IDL!) to explore spectral "information content" with applications to the near infrared HST NICMOS (yeah...back in the day...) spectrum of HD 189733b.
-HITRAN/HiTEMP opacities were used.
+The primordial version (Line et al. 2012) used the Reference Forward Model (http://eodg.atm.ox.ac.uk/RFM/#cant) for thermal emission combined with the "optimal estimation" approach (Rodgers 2000; Lee et al. 2012) (written in IDL!) to explore spectral "information content" with applications to the near infrared HST NICMOS (yeah...back in the day...) spectrum of HD 189733b.
+HITRAN/HITEMP opacities were used.
 This was before ExoMol really started to crank out molecules.

-In 2013 (Line et al. 2013a) I/we (fellow down-the-hall mate Xi Zhang) ditched RFM and wrote our own simple non-scattering emission RT (again in IDL!).
-Since MCMC was becoming a "thing" (Madhusudhan et al. 2011; Benneke & Seager 2012 and too many conversations with fellow down-the-hall mate, Aaron Wolf), we decided to test the differences in various "parameter estimators"
+In 2013 (Line et al. 2013a) I/we (fellow down-the-hallmate Xi Zhang) ditched RFM and wrote our own simple non-scattering emission RT (again in IDL!).
+Since MCMC was becoming a "thing" (Madhusudhan et al. 2011; Benneke & Seager 2012 and too many conversations with fellow down-the-hall mate, Aaron Wolf), we decided to test the differences in various "parameter estimators".
+These were optimal estimation (the classic planetary tool of choice), boot-strap monte carlo, and markov chain monte carlo.
+There weren't many "git-able" MCMC routines in IDL in 2013 (and I had not yet heard of the pythons), so we wrote our own Differential Evolution MCMC (ter Braak 2006;2008).
+We found, in general, that these approaches agreed when the data were "good"--even optimal estimation (with its gaussian posterior approximation, like any non-linear minimizer)--but disagreed when the data were sparse (low wavelength coverage, low SNR etc.)--unsurpisingly.
+Shortly there-after we decided to do "usefull" science by performing a "uniform" analysis on the currently available secondary eclipse spectra--around 9 planets (mind you, this is before HST WFC3 spatial scan was a thing, so all the data was, meh).
+Inspired by the notion of "high C/O" from the Madhushdhan et al. 2011 nature paper, we wanted to see if that held true for other planets....MORE tl;dr coming